0

 On 18 July 2017 the conservative organisation Anglican Mainstream announced that Southwark Cathedral had held what it described as a 'wedding-style reception' following the civil partnership ceremony of the Revd Dr Helen Orchard, team vicar of St Matthew's, Wimbledon, and the Revd Canon Leanne Roberts, canon treasurer of the cathedral and director of vocations and diocesan director of ordinands for the diocese.
 The event, which included a celebration of the Eucharist, was attended by the Very Revd Professor Martyn Percy, Dean of Christ Church, Oxford and his wife the Revd Canon Dr Emma Percy, chaplain of Trinity College, Oxford.

-Text imported from Wikipedia article "Southwark Cathedral" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Southwark Cathedral" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants